Quick Fix for Chronic Pain? Consider this ...

 There is an imperative that almost every Practitioner feels, which is to help their clients get better as quickly as possible.
 So, when someone comes in with a chronic problem, it presents us with a particular challenge.

 Chronic, derived from the Greek word, kronos, means 'Time'.
-The term 'Chronic Pain' means that the pain has been around for a while - at least three months and others say at least six months.
-When a medical person describes symptoms as 'chronic', it doesn't mean that they are severe, it simply denotes that the length of time the symptoms have been present.
+The term 'Chronic Pain' means that the pain has been around for a while - some authorities say at least three months and others say at least six months.
+When a medical person describes symptoms as 'chronic', it doesn't automatically mean that the symptoms are severe, it simply denotes that the length of time the symptoms have been present.
 Indeed, 'chronic' may mean 10 or 20 years, or longer.
 They may be severe or simply annoying, but it is the duration of the problem that gives rise to the term 'Chronic'.
 This blog asks, "How easy is it to get a 'quick fix' for a long-standing problem?"
-And, as you will see from what I write below, "How wise?"
+Also, "How wise is it to aim for a quick fix?"

 When a problem is chronic, it isn't going to be simple.
-If it were, then it would have either resolved itself by now, or else someone would have sorted it out.
-Here's the rub: a chronic problem has layers.
+If it were, then it would have either resolved itself by now, or another practitioner would have sorted it out.
+Here's the rub: a chronic problem usually has several layers.

-Now, this could be "mechanical layers", by which I mean that over time one thing has affected another.
+Now, these could be "mechanical layers", and over time, one layer has affected another.
 For example, a twist in the lower back may lead to a counter-twist in the upper back, and in turn, this might cause a further twist in the neck or mid-back, and this might affect the way we stand, the position of the hips and knees, and so on.
 So whilst you might come in complaining of chronic lower back pain, there may be a series of twists and counter-twists each contributing to the problem.

-Or, the layers of the chronic problem may be layers of "neurological change".
+Or the "layers" may be layers of "neurological change".
 For example, an area has become so bombarded with pain signals that it may be "over-sensitised", firing off severe, amplified pain responses at the slightest touch.
-Or, there may be layers of change in one's "physiology" or "immune system".
+In some people, there can even be layers of change in one's "physiology" or "immune system".
 This is the sort of thing that can give rise a painful condition like fibromyalgia.

-To summarise, if you have a problem that has built up or existed over time, what you need is someone who will improve you as quickly as possible, but while achieving a steady, clear change, and putting both safety and comfort foremost.
+So, if you have a problem that has built up or existed over time, what you need is someone who will improve you as quickly as possible - for sure - but will work to achieve a steady, clear change whilst always putting safety and comfort foremost.